timmermansjoy/dotfiles/README.md

 This project is heavily inspired by @holman [dotfiles](https://github.com/holman/dotfiles). this project added [`oh-my-zsh`](https://ohmyz.sh/) and changed the whole structure

+These dotfiles work both on MacOS and Linux (tested on Ubuntu)

 ## install

 all you have to do is clone the reposetory in ` ~/.dotfiles` the script should do the rest